jwutheguru/QuickTicker/README.md

 # QuickTicker

-Simple plugin for displaying and scrolling messages and html across an element.
+Simple plugin for displaying and scrolling messages and html contents across an element.

 ## Installation